Alternative Insight

 In the final stage, the "rogue state" is isolated from international agencies, relief efforts, finances and communications.
 After the "rogue state" is forced into an isolation it doesn't desire, it might achieve the adjective "hermit kingdom."
 That denomination signifies it is ready for the great strike, economic warfare.
 The economic warfare punch has many shapes.
 Sanctions that are not used against favored countries, although these nations might arouse the wrath of the world community, are used with impunity against the disfavored country.
 If the preferred sanctions cannot be implemented then an illegal embargo is enforced by warships that arrive close to the beaches and dwarf the rowboats of the "rogue country," or by airplanes that guard against infiltration of military weapons, such as water pumps, medicines and construction materials.
 Sometimes explosive mines and cluster bombs are dropped on the rogue's territory to complete the embargo.
 If the embargo proves insufficient for the cleansing task, then the "grieved" country might arm surrogate warriors inside or close to the "rogue country" and have them add human catastrophes to the natural catastrophes that inflict the "rogue country."
 Although the laws of the "grieved"country might prohibit this rash action, the laws are conviently circumvented.

 Rogues that have special qualifications earn the title of terrorists.
 This title sticks to their names like velcro.
 It appears in all articles, headlines, dispatches, reports and news, as if the word terrorist followed by the country name is one word.
 The "terrorist nation" earns this title by committing an evil deed that is usually in response to the tens of evil deeds committed against it.
 No matter!
-Economic warfare leads to the final step in whipping a "terrorist nation "back into shape--starvation.
+Economic warfare leads to the final step in whipping a "terrorist nation "back into shape - borderline starvation.
 If the food supply dwindles then certainly the poor unfortunate citizens of the "terrorist nation" will act as those who proclaimed "Liberte," "Egalitie" and "Fraternitie" in the French revolution.
 They will storm the gates of their oppressors, take away their cake and demand bread.
-The United States has implemented political policies that have caused starvation in several countries.
-Israel has followed that policy in Palestine.
-Despite the punitive measures, the leaders of the "terrorist" nations still eat cake while the populations suffer greatly from economic deprivation and, in some cases, starvation.
+The United States has implemented political policies that have harmed diets in several countries.
+Despite the punitive measures, the leaders of the "terrorist" nations still eat cake while the populations suffer greatly from economic deprivation and, in some cases, operating at a subsitence level.

 Since WWII, the United States participated in sanctions against approximately 35 countries.

-The most recent punishing sanctions by the United States have been against Cuba, North Korea and Iraq.
-The U.S. has also assisted Israel in its economic warfare against Palestine and Lebanon.
+The most punishing sanctions by the United States, until sanctions against Iran, have been against Cuba, North Korea and Iraq.

 Cuba